View from Garage Road shows how shallow the creek was

 Alternate Halls Creek Trips:

 • Sand Road to Giles Memorial Park: 1.4 miles.
-Might be scenic, but could be log jams.
+This might be scenic, but there could be logjams.

 • Trow Lake Dam to Garage Road: 4 miles.
-Shallow but great stretch (reviewed May 2014).
+Shallow but a great stretch with some nice outcrops.

 Alternate Area Paddles: